Web Platform Market Pricing

 |Major US shares||2.95c||From 5%||Differs per market||2.655c|

 *Spreads apply during market hours.
-For individual shares our spread is added either side of the market spread.
+The charge for US shares is added either side of the market spread.
+The charge for UK and European shares is taken as a commission on opening and closing.

 †Margin is calculated as a percentage of your full position value.
 We offer different margin rates for professional and retail clients.
 Professional clients can reduce their initial margin requirements by attaching stop-loss orders.